The 2021 Guide to Virtual Networking Events

 - Breakout Sessions.
-Breakout rooms or sessions are great for offering attendees networking options such as scheduled discussions, group chat by topics, and private social media groups.
+Breakout rooms or sessions are great for offering attendees networking options, such as scheduled discussions, group chat by topics, and private social media groups.
 Moderators can move participants in and out of rooms as needed, allowing them to talk with like-minded individuals.
-By dividing people into smaller groups, you give attendees greater ability to connect and increases the likelihood of their conversations continuing on after the event is over.
+By dividing people into smaller groups, you give attendees greater ability to connect and increase the likelihood of their conversations continuing after the event is over.

 - Teambuilding Activities that will Get People Talking.
 One way to connect people is to get them engaged in a fun, shared activity.
 Offer online cooking classes hosted by local celebrity chefs, cocktail classes, or even unique online fitness experiences.
 To ensure full participation, be sure to send custom packages containing what they need prior to the event.

 - Keynotes or Panel Discussions for the Win!
 Now is the optimal time to approach high-profile guests who might have more time on their hands than they did pre-pandemic.
 Securing a big name will bring cache to your event, enabling you to generate interest with your intended audience.
 Ensure that your platform has interactive tools such as Q&A, event chat, polling, and hand-raising to encourage participants to engage and connect.